shieldworks/aegis-web/contact.md

 ## Can I Buy You A Coffee?

 Maintaining an open source project is a lot of hard work.
-And along with time investment, you end up doing a heck lot making “out of pocket” expenses too.
+And along with time investment, you end up making a heck lot of “out of pocket” expenses too.

 To financially support **Aegis**, [visit my ko-fi page][ko-fi].